The History of Autumn Olive

 My goodness, this time of year is seductive.
 We all watch as the world turns green and pink and purple and blue and yellow.
 The flowers curl out of the dirt and bloom into perfect little beauties.
 Everything smells sweet and fresh.
 The autumn olive bushes and the phlox are warm, their scent intensified by the sun.

 The irony of that is not lost on me.
 Autumn olive is historically used for mine reclamation.
-They plant it on old mine sites after they pulled everything out that they wanted.
+They plant it on old mine sites after they’ve pulled everything out that they wanted.
 It’s an invasive species, much like the coal companies that left it here.

 It is found in “grasslands, fields, open woodlands and other disturbed areas… Because autumn olive is capable of fixing nitrogen in its roots, it can grow dense on bare mineral substrates.”
-It is bad because “it threatens native ecosystems by out-competing and displacing native plant species.”
+Bare mineral substrates.

 For prevention and control of the shrub, “Do not plant autumn olive.”